JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-I ran in the door, took off my jacket
+I ran in the door, took off my jacket, pulled the game out of the brown paper bag, shoved it into the Atari 410 cassette drive and let it load up.

+After a minute or so the game was loaded and I started to play it.

+My dad came into my room to watch me play the game.
+“Oh, it looks good!” he said in that way parents who care—but don’t care—do.

 ***